-- the assessment or examination of a person to determine the general nature of the person's condition - the taking of a person's health history - the communication of an assessment or diagnosis - the admission of a person to a hospital or other facility - assistance with, or supervision of, hygiene, washing, dressing, grooming, eating, drinking, elimination, ambulating, positioning or any other routine activity of living - a treatment that in the circumstances poses little or no risk of harm to the person.
+- The assessment or examination of a person to determine the general nature of the person's condition - The taking of a person's health history - The communication of an assessment or diagnosis - The admission of a person to a hospital or other facility - Assistance with, or supervision of, hygiene, washing, dressing, grooming, eating, drinking, elimination, ambulating, positioning or any other routine activity of living - A treatment that in the circumstances poses little or no risk of harm to the person.

-Since the use of ionizing radiation, radiopharmaceuticals, electromagnetism and soundwaves is done either for a diagnostic or therapeutic purpose, and it is unlikely that any of the exceptions apply, it can be assumed the procedures performed by the registrants of CMRITO will be governed by the HCCA.
+Since the use of ionizing radiation is done for either a diagnostic or therapeutic purpose, and it is unlikely that any of the exceptions apply, it can be assumed the procedures performed by the MRT will be governed by the HCCA.